nliaudat/esp32_8ch_motor_shield/README.md

 * Use BEMF (back electromotive force) from motors to get endstops
 * Can be directly linked to external temperature sensors (wifi,BLE, or via available [free pins](https://github.com/nliaudat/esp32_8ch_motor_shield/blob/main/extension.md))
 * 2 onewire connectors (to have precise IN/OUT temperature control over heating circuit)
-* USB-C power input
+* USB-C power input or 5-12V input
 * Easily [hackable](https://github.com/nliaudat/esp32_8ch_motor_shield/blob/main/hack.md)

 ## Fabrication :

 * PCB can be ordered with chips assembled at JLPCB for 13$$/unit. (:warning: For old AC version, you have to isolate the AC part with tape)
-* The 3.3v power (or 5v) can be HKL-5MX or HKL-PMX (under 2.75$) .
-The new version use DC input only with usb-c
+* The new version use DC input only with usb-c up to 3A (or custom 5-12V input)
 * ESP32-WROOM-32D devkit with 38 pin costs approx 3.8$ .
 The ESP32-C3 supermini approx 2.5$
 * Box is 3D printed